Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Main Theorems

 \subsubsection{$\Rcal$ not principal}

 Now suppose that $\mathcal{R}$ is not principal.
-If $\Rcal$ is a cotwin, then the contribution to the cluster picture from $\Rcal$ can be deduced using Remark \ref{rem::upccorrespondence} and Lemmas \ref{lem:linkingchaininvariantdetermines} and \ref{lem:cnew}.
+If $\Rcal$ is a cotwin, then the contribution to the special fibre of the minimal SNC model from $\Rcal$ can be deduced using Remark \ref{rem::upccorrespondence} and Lemmas \ref{lem:linkingchaininvariantdetermines} and \ref{lem:cnew}.
 The contribution of $\s<\Rcal$, the child of size $2g$, can be calculated by induction using a curve $C'$ as in (\ref{eqn::cprime}) above.

 If $\Rcal$ is not principal and not a cotwin then $\Rcal$ is even and the union of two proper children.
 In this case, we will write $\Rcal=\s_1\sqcup\s_2$.
 Here the $s_i$ are either fixed or swapped by $\GK$.
 We will deal with the case when $s_i$ are swapped at the end of this section, so for now suppose that both $s_i$ are fixed by $\GK$.
 The first of these lemmas shows that there is a M\"obius transform taking a certain class of curves with $\Rcal$ not principal to the curves we studied in Section \ref{sec::upc}.